lubianat/what_is_a_cell_type/README.md

 A discussion of cell identity around 3 pillars: (1) phenotype and function as a central pillar, (2) lineage as a second dimension for full characterization and (3) state as the range of flexible sub-phenotypes a given identity can acquire.
 In this work, cell identity and cell type are treated as synonyms.
 Deals with cell types/identities as 'hard-wired' but reprogrammable and cell states as 'softwired'.

 I like Samantha's consideration that  *cluster-specific gene expression is used to infer cell type, representing an initial prediction of identity that must be orthogonally validated*.
 This is often forgotten in large-scale transcriptomics study.

+### Xia B, Yanai I. [A periodic table of cell types.](https://doi.org/10.1242/dev.169854) Development.
+2019 Jun 15;146(12):dev169854.

+Taking advantage of 2019 as UNESCO's International Year of the Periodic Table, the authors explore the analogies between the periodic table of elements and the classification of cell types.
+They propose "cell types and cell fate transitions in a species can be organized in an analogous manner in a ‘periodic table of cell types`".
+They divide the table in columns falling into a "stem-cell phase", a "differentiation phase" and a "differentiated phase".
+They  focus on species-specific classifications and suggest starting with a periodic table of *C. elegans* before pursuing the *Homo sapiens* table.
+In my opinion, even though they take stretch the metaphor a bit too thin (as there is no actual _periodicity_, just parallelisms), they do provide interesting perspectives, such as the framing of species-specific catalogs and the different developmental categories.

 ## 2017
 ### Clevers H, Rafelski S, Elowitz M, Klein A, Shendure J, Trapnell C, Lein E, Lundberg E, Uhlen M, Martinez-Arias A, Sanes JR. [What is your conceptual definition of “cell type” in the context of a mature organism?.](https://doi.org/10.1016/j.cels.2017.03.006) Cell Systems.
 2017 Mar 22;4(3):255-9.